Purpose

 Intellectual property rights

-Faculty should read and understand the University’s policy regarding intellectual property rights by referring to the University’s Policy IP03, Courseware.
-Additionally, school directors must present faculty with the Courseware Copyright Agreement to be completed for each course prior to the start of its online development
+Faculty should review the University’s policy regarding intellectual property rights by referring to the University’s Policy IP03, Courseware.
+The Courseware Copyright Agreement is provided on the course approval form.